michaelmarty/MassSpecCodingClub/README.md

 Want to chat with community members and join meetings, join us on the [Mass Spec Coding Club Discord Server](https://discord.gg/24GupxGn3d).
 It's easy to set up, and you can run it from a browser if you'd like.
 We will pick a time soon and start hosting meetings/office hours there.

+In the meantime, feel free to post questions to the text channels there, and people can answer.

 # Learning Modules

 ## Module 0: Setting Up Python and Plotting A Spectrum